StrangeRanger/bash-style-guide/docs/guidelines/style.md

 //// tab | Selective Use of `declare`

 - **Guideline**: Use `declare` to manage advanced variable attributes, such as associative arrays.
-    - **Reason**: While `declare` can be helpful, direct assignment for simple variables reduces complexity and enhances script clarity.
+    - **Reason**: The `declare` command is essential for handling complex declarations like associative arrays or when specific variable attributes are needed.
+However, it is typically unnecessary for simple variable declarations.

 ///// details | Example
     type: example